adsuth/vgmordle/README.md

 Making the site look more polished up.
 ### Additional Controls
 eg: A volume slider, keymapping to skip or give up, etc.
+### Add A Favicon
+A new logo preferably, no ideas as of yet